aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 an `#insertTweets` method.
 For simplicity, for each tweet, just append `<li>` items with `JSON.stringify(tweet)` into the appropriate `ul`.

 As we did before, we're going to have to update our FeedsController to handle JSON requests.
-Replace the `render :show` line in `FeedsController#search` with the following code:
+Replace the `render :show` line in `FeedsController#show` with the following code:

 ```ruby
 respond_to do |format|